-The Turnbull Government and beyondblue will provide a total of $5 million for research to help improve mental illness among our older Australians.
+The Australian Government and beyondblue will provide a total of $5 million for research to help improve mental illness among our older Australians.

 The funding will be allocated to seven innovative projects that will look to reduce depression, anxiety and suicide in elderly Australians by supporting evidence-based approaches.

 One project includes a trial to reduce the prevalence of depression in Australian nursing homes and another projects look at improving health and social participation outcomes in older adults with depression and anxiety.

 Minister for Health Greg Hunt said older people are particularly vulnerable to developing mental health conditions such as depression and anxiety and that’s exacerbated by declining physical health, chronic pain, loneliness, grief and loss of independence.

 “Ten to 15 per cent of older adults in Australia experience depression, but for people living in residential aged the rate is much higher—around 30 per cent,” Minister Hunt said.